-- The Joint Police & Fire Collaboration Committee To act as a Strategic Board to oversee collaboration between Merseyside Police (MP) and the Authority.
-To consider any reports on proposals for collaboration and potential budget savings or working arrangements.
-As the Police and Crime Commissioner for Merseyside is appointed onto the Authority this Committee will be convened as and when necessary. - The Audit Committee To consider the internal audit's annual report and opinion, and a summary of internal audit activity and the level of assurance it can give the Authority's corporate governance arrangements.
+• The Audit Committee - To consider the internal audit's annual report and opinion, and a summary of internal audit activity and the level of assurance it can give the Authority's corporate governance arrangements.
 To consider and approve summaries of specific internal audit reports as requested.
 To consider reports dealing with the management and performance of the providers of internal audit services.
 To consider the external auditor's annual letter, relevant reports and the report to those charged with governance.
 To comment on the scope and depth of external audit work and to ensure it gives value for money.

-To maintain an overview of the Authority's constitution in respect of contract procedure rules, financial regulations and codes of employee conduct and behaviour.To monitor the effective development and operation of risk management and corporate governance in the Authority.
+To maintain an overview of the Authority's constitution in respect of contract procedure rules, financial regulations and codes of employee conduct and behaviour.
+To monitor the effective development and operation of risk management and corporate governance in the Authority.

 To review the annual statement of accounts.
 Specifically, to consider whether appropriate accounting policies have been followed and whether there are concerns arising from the financial statements or from the audit that need to be brought to the attention of the Authority.
-To consider the external auditor's report to those charged with governance on issues arising from the audit of accounts.
+To consider the external auditor's report to those charged with governance on issues arising from the audit of accounts and approve the audited Statement of Accounts.

 To determine allegations made under the Member Code of Conduct Procedure and refer sanctions proposed and any complaint allegation requiring further investigation to the Authority's Appeals Committee.
-To act as the Investigating and Disciplinary Committee where an allegation is made against the Chief Fire Officer, Deputy Chief Fire Officer, Assistant Chief Fire Officer, Monitoring Officer or the Director of Finance and Procurement in line with the Authority's policy for Discipline Procedures for Relevant Officers.
+To act as the Investigating and Disciplinary Committee where an allegation is made against the Chief Fire Officer, Deputy Chief Fire Officer, Assistant Chief Fire Officer, Monitoring Officer or the Director of Finance and Procurement (Treasurer) in line with the Authority's policy for Discipline Procedures for Statutory Officers.